 Spanish – Yearning for Learning

-Nothing is more gratifying than learning something new, the stages of learning create an exciting process that helps us maintain a young and healthy mind.
+Nothing is more gratifying than learning something new like Spanish, the stages of learning create an exciting process that helps us maintain a young and healthy mind.
 One of the most exciting aspects of the information age we are experiencing is the ability to be an autonomous learner; learning on your own has never been easier than now.
 Although taking a class can be an incredibly rewarding experience, where you can share in the journey with others who are going through the same things you are, it is far from the only option and is simply not enough on its own.
 Group learning has definite benefits, but is not the answer to becoming bilingual.
 It is a complement to your change in mindset, one where you introduce the new language into your everyday life, a class once or twice a week is only a part of that change.

 Get out there and give it a try

 This first step is crucial; language is about communication and learning is about making errors and reorganizing your brain to correct the errors.
 There is no more powerful step to these ends than just simply talking to people.
 Learn a phrase or two in order to begin interacting while shopping.
 Always know how to say, “excuse me, I’m sorry, can you help me?” in the target language.
 When you have to go to the bank, ask the almighty Don Google or his sidekick Google Translate, to learn a phrase or two.
 Use the notepad app on your phone, write the phrases and translations there and practice them a couple times before leaving.
 The first time you might have to hand the teller the phone, which I am sure they will be thankful for, but the more you do it the further you’ll get in following a conversation.
 When someone speaks back, don’t sweat not understanding.
 If you relax, half the battle is won.
 When you listen, take in the whole person, not just their words.
 Look at facial expressions, body language and most importantly, fill in the gaps.
 Guess what they are talking about and throw something back.
 It gets easier and easier as you try it.